-We currently lease approximately 300,000 square feet of space for our corporate offices and laboratories in buildings located in The Woodlands, Texas, a suburb of Houston, Texas, and approximately 118,000 square feet of space for offices and laboratories near Princeton, New Jersey.
+We currently lease approximately 300,000 square feet of space for our corporate offices and laboratories in buildings located in The Woodlands, Texas, a suburb of Houston, Texas, and approximately 76,000 square feet of space for offices and laboratories near Princeton, New Jersey.

 Our facilities in The Woodlands, Texas include two state-of-the art animal facilities totaling approximately 100,000 square feet.
 These facilities, completed in 1999 and 2002, respectively, were custom designed for the generation and analysis of knockout mice and are accredited by AAALAC International (Association for Assessment and Accreditation of Laboratory Animal Care).
-These facilities enable us to maintain in-house control over our entire in vivo validation process, from the generation of ES cell clones through the completion of in vivo analysis, in a specific pathogen free (SPF) environment.
+These facilities enable us to maintain in-house control over our entire in vivo validation process, from the generation of embryonic stem cell clones through the completion of in vivo analysis, in a specific pathogen free environment.
 We believe these facilities, which are among the largest and most sophisticated of their kind in the world, provide us with significant strategic and operational advantages relative to our competitors.
+Because of the size and sophistication of our facilities, it would require the investment of significant resources over an extended period of time for any competitor to develop facilities with the scale, efficiency and productivity with respect to the analysis of the functionality of genes that our facilities provide.

 In October 2000, we entered into a synthetic lease agreement under which the lessor purchased our existing laboratory and office buildings and animal facility in The Woodlands, Texas and agreed to fund the construction of an additional laboratory and office building and a second animal facility.
 The synthetic lease agreement was subsequently expanded to include funding for the construction of a central plant facility.
 Including the purchase price for our existing facilities, the synthetic lease, as amended, provides for funding of up to \$55.0 million in property and improvements.
 The term of the agreement is six years, which includes the construction period and a lease period.
 Lease payments for the new facilities began upon completion of construction, which occurred at the end of the first quarter of 2002.
 Lease payments are subject to fluctuation based on LIBOR rates.
-Based on a year-end LIBOR rate of 1.4%, our total lease payments for our existing facilities and the new facilities would be approximately \$0.9 million per year.
-At the end of the lease term, the lease may be extended for one-year terms, up to seven additional terms, or we may purchase the properties for a price equal to the \$55.0 million funded under the synthetic lease for property and improvements plus the amount of any accrued but unpaid lease payments.
+Based on a year-end LIBOR rate of 1.16%, the total lease payments for our facilities would be approximately \$0.8 million per year.
+At the end of the lease term, the lease may be extended for one-year terms, up to seven additional terms, or we may purchase the properties for a price equal to the \$54.8 million funded under the synthetic lease for property and improvements plus the amount of any accrued but unpaid lease payments.
 If we elect not to renew the lease or purchase the properties, we may arrange for the sale of the properties to a third party or surrender the properties to the lessor.
 If we elect to arrange for the sale of the properties or surrender the properties to the lessor, we have guaranteed approximately 86% of the total original cost as the residual fair value of the properties.

-In May 2002, our subsidiary Lexicon Pharmaceuticals (New Jersey), Inc. entered into a ten-year lease for a 76,000 square-foot facility in Hopewell, New Jersey.
-The lease provides for an escalating yearly rent payment of \$1.3 million in the first year, \$1.7 million in years two and three, \$1.8 million in years four to six, \$2.0 million in years seven to nine and \$2.1 million in year ten.
-The lease also provides our subsidiary with the option in the second year of the lease to borrow \$2.0 million in tenant improvement funds from the landlord, at which time rental payments due under the lease will increase as the tenant improvement allowance is amortized over a ten-year period.
+In May 2002, our subsidiary Lexicon Pharmaceuticals (New Jersey), Inc. entered into a lease for a 76,000 square-foot facility in Hopewell, New Jersey.
+The term of the lease extends until June 30, 2013.
+The lease provides for an escalating yearly base rent payment of \$1.3 million in the first year, \$2.1 million in years two and three, \$2.2 million in years four to six, \$2.3 million in years seven to nine and \$2.4 million in years ten and eleven.
 We are the guarantor of the obligations of our subsidiary under the lease.
-We also lease space in East Windsor, New Jersey under an agreement that expires in January 2004.
-Our aggregate rent expense under the New Jersey leases is approximately \$2.5 million per year.